 Broccoli or Cauliflower: both of these cruciferous veggies are packed with nutrients and make a great addition to a roast.

 Parsnips: similar to carrots, parsnips are a root vegetable that have a decent sugar content.
-This makes them ideal for roasting as they will caramelize as they roast and add some awesome flavor to the dish.
+This makes them ideal for roasting as they will caramelize as they roast and add some amazing flavor to the dish.

 Squash: a bit sweet and very on theme for a Thanksgiving roast!
 Any type of peeled and cubed squash would work out well in this dish.